bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 gets more features build times will of course increase, but a few seconds is the ballpark I'm hoping to stay in.

+# What isn't being measured

+`buildbench` is only measuring the time to do a full build.
+Incremental build times would be very interesting since that's mostly what people will be doing during development.
+Especially from the point of view of iteration time.
+Unfortunately I think it would be quite time consuming to write a meaningful test of incremental build times across all crates in `mathbench`.
+To do that I think I'd need to write the equivalent amount of code for each crate, enough that changing it shows up in build times.
+It would be great to see the results of that, but it's a lot more effort.
+For now I'll have to live with comparing full build times.

+Related to that, Maik Klein pointed out that one thing I am not measuring is the cost of generics in user code.
+When using generics a lot of the cost is shifted into the crate that is instantiating them.
+That is not something that `buildbench` is attempting to measure at the moment.

 # Non-optional features

-As I mentioned before one big difference between all of these crates is their code size.
+One big difference between all of these crates is their code size.
 Most are oriented towards game development with the exception of [`nalgebra`] which has much broader design goals and supports many more features than `glam`. `glam` is about 8.5K lines of Rust, `nalgebra` is more like 40K.

 Feature wise `glam` is much closer to [`cgmath`] but without generics.
 Aside from the use of generics one big difference between `glam` and `cgmath` and